Updated 7 days ago

 If your organization is undergoing maintenance or migration, admins can temporarily disable user sign-ins to multiple applications to prevent access during the process.

-If you want to disable user sign-ins for multiple applications, you can use the below code.
-Also, the same CSV input file used for deactivation can also be used here as both uses client id of the application which is same for app registrations and enterprise apps.
+If you want to disable user sign-ins for multiple applications, you can use the code.
+Also, the same CSV input file used for deactivation can also be used here, as both uses client id of the application, which is the same for app registrations and enterprise apps.

 Replace the ‘<filepath> with the exact path of the CSV input file.